Demographics of the Netherlands

-This article is about the demographic features of the population of the Netherlands, including population density, ethnicity, education level, health of the population, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of the Netherlands include population density, ethnicity, education level, health of the population, economic status, religious affiliations and other aspects of the population.

 Population

-The Netherlands is the 67th most populated country in the world.
-As of December 31, 2020 the Netherlands has a population of 17,474,677.
+The Netherlands is the 69th most populous country in the world.
+As of January 2023, the Netherlands has a population of 17,821,419.

-Between 1900 and 1950 the population doubled from 5.1 to 10.2 million people.
-From 1951 to 2000 the population increased from 10.0 to 15.9 million people, increasing by a smaller proportion.
+Between 1900 and 1950 the population almost doubled from 5.14 to 10.11 million people.
+From 1950 to 2000 the population increased from 10.11 to 15.92 million people, increasing by a smaller proportion but, still, at an impressive pace for a European country, recording a growth of 57.45% over a 50-year time span.